 Many of the animals listed naturally feed on various types of both sessile and motile invertebrates, such as other sea anemones, feather dusters and other tube worms, clams, sea urchins, and crustaceans.

 So whether you have spotted your first Aiptasia anemone, or you’re the unlucky owner of dozens of them, there is hope.
-There are many options for the control and removal of Aiptasia from your reef tank, some being more successful than others.
+There are many options for the control and removal of Aiptasia from your reef aquarium, some being more successful than others.

 So, whether you choose a natural cure for Aiptasia control (like the Berghia nudibranchs shown to the left), or use one of the listed chemical methods, with patience and diligence, these invaders can be overcome.